Professional Landscape Architecture with Conversion MA

 We collaborate with other departments within UEL on a range of research projects.
 We work closely with UEL’s

-Sustainability Research Institute on projects relating to Landscape Architecture, biodiversity and nature-based solutions.
+Sustainability Research Institute on projects relating to landscape architecture, biodiversity and nature-based solutions.
 One of our current research projects is investigating the suitability of a by-product of Tate and Lyle’s refining process as a suitable substrate for seeding meadows and green roofs.
 Tate and Lyle, as a local employer, are working with UEL on a range of research projects that our students are involved with.
-This year students have been involved with designing and constructing the trial beds, as well as developing the methodology and undertaking monitoring as part of their Thesis module.
+Students have been involved with designing and constructing the trial beds, as well as developing the methodology and undertaking monitoring as part of their thesis module.

 Your future career

-Our Masters in Professional Landscape Architecture (Conversion) will set you on the path to a rewarding and exciting career in landscape architecture.
+Our Masters in Professional Landscape Architecture (Conversion) will set you on the path to rewarding and exciting landscape architecture jobs.
 Landscape architects are in demand nationally and internationally.
 There is a high industry employment rate.

 Job roles

-Our graduates perform well within the field, achieving recognition and industry awards, and 100% of our Conversion MA have found employment in practice and in senior research or policy roles, including many who have not come from an art or design undergraduate programme.
+Our graduates perform well within the field, achieving recognition and industry awards, and 100 per cent of our Conversion MA graduates have found landscape architecture jobs, employment in practice and in senior research, or policy roles, including many who have not come from an art or design undergraduate programme.
 Our School has links with a range of professional practices and will give you invaluable experience in working collaboratively with other disciplines, on live projects, and with professionals in a practice setting.

 All of our postgraduate landscape courses have full accreditation from the Landscape Institute and provide the necessary qualifications to allow registration on the Landscape Institute's Pathway to Chartership.